Analog

 Analog end notes

 Analog only exhibits this behaviour only after running through over 23Gb of files on my web server, a 2016, Dell Inspiron 3847 with an Intel i5-6200U processor @ 2.4GHz, 16Gb RAM and 1TB SSD.
-This is four 4 or 5 year's worth of my log files.
+This is only happens after processing roughly four year's worth of my log files.
 As it is happens so infrequently and the program is very fast it is no great task to manually create the new folders, change the config file, and run Analog again.

 Live Output